-

 — Anthony Bourdain -

-I've found that the cooks with the brightest prospects are the ones who are hardest on themselves.
+I’ve found that the cooks with the brightest prospects are the ones who are hardest on themselves.
 The trick is to direct that dissatisfaction to your advantage.
 Every day as a cook can be a fresh start.
-There are no lingtering effects from the previous bad service.
-Yesterday's mistakes are gone.
+There are no lingering effects from the previous bad service.
+Yesterday’s mistakes are gone.
 Resolve to be better today.
-Just know that in three or four months' time when you move to a new section, it's all going to feel freshly impossible again.
+Just know that in three or four months’ time, when you move to a new section, it’s all going to feel freshly impossible again.

 -